 Over the years I have made butter several different ways and I have to say this butter churn is by far the easiest method.
 I love this big butter churn.

-Viola!
+I just let the churn do its job and Viola!
 There you have it – beautiful, unadulterated, homemade butter.
 Yum!

 Check back to see where we go from here, in part 2 of my butter making series I am going to show you what I do with my homemade butter after it is made to store it and make it user friendly for cooking and daily use.